Aakash Repeater Courses

 Answer:

 In invertebrates, the notochord, a defining feature of chordates, is absent, and their body structure is often supported by other means, like exoskeletons or hydrostatic skeletons.
 If a heart is present, it is typically located dorsally, unlike the ventral heart found in chordates.
-In addition, they lack a post-anal tail, which is a characteristic feature of chordates and plays a role in locomotion or balance in those organisms.
+In addition, they lack a tail behind the body, which is a characteristic feature of chordates and plays a role in locomotion or balance in those organisms.

 Hence, the correct answer is option 3, B, D & E only